+The State Capitol grounds have the opportunity to be the nexus of an interconnected trail network.
+Efforts should be made to reimagine portions of the grounds to celebrate the significance of the site, connect to future trails, and provide open space to the west side of Downtown.
 The Arkansas River is a tremendous open space asset that is underutilized.
 Future investments should prioritize additional access and reimagined adjacent land uses to better engage with the waterfront.